 As an ageing lecturer, I often find that my cultural references generally fall flat with late teenage/ early 20s students.
 Still, I persevere because I forget which ones are completely pancake, which ones still work if you explain them a little bit, and which ones work again because there has been a film remake.
-So, here is a repository to help me remember:
+So, here is a repository to help me remember, followed by some tweets by similarly ageing colleagues:

 Things that still just about work